-- The core attributes correspond to metadata attributes in S100_DatasetDiscoveryMetadata (Part 4a) or the imagery/gridded/coverage data attributes in Part 8.
-The correspondences are given in the Remarks column. - 3) Vertical datum is optional since it is not applicable to some types of depth referencing as used in some data products; for example, Surface Currents.
+- 4) If the horizontal CRS is defined by the EPSG code, the defined CRS should not use any other elements than the one allowed for user defined CRSs; (for example, no projection method that is not in the Table). - 5) The bounding box is the data set bounding box; the coverage data feature instances may or may not cover the entire bounding box.
+If there is only a single coverage feature, its extent may or may not be the same as the data set. - 6) The core attributes correspond to metadata attributes in S100_DatasetDiscoveryMetadata (Part 4a) or the imagery/gridded/coverage data attributes in Part 8.
+The correspondences are given in the Remarks column. - 7) Vertical datum is optional since it is not applicable to some types of depth referencing as used in some data products; for example, Surface Currents.

-Product specifications which need additional metadata attributes may include them as additional attributes, defined in the Product Specification.
+Product Specifications which need additional metadata attributes may include them as additional attributes, defined in the Product Specification.
 The additional attributes must be defined in the same way as Table 10c-6 - specifically, they must have a camel-case name beginning with a lower-case letter, multiplicity either 0..1 (optional) or 1 (mandatory) and be one of the allowed types listed in Table 10c-1.
 In addition, restrictions or additional conditions can be added for core carrier metadata attributes.
 The data types of common carrier metadata attributes cannot be changed, but the range of allowed values may be restricted or optional attributes made mandatory or conditionally mandatory.